&noscript=1"/>

 Top Winemakers

 Nathan Brown’s Linear Wines is nearly as old as his winemaking career, making his first wines the vintage after he began working at Canberra’s Collector Wines in 2017.
-With an aim to reflect the great diversity of sites in and around the Canberra District, Brown sources both classic and alternative varieties from across the region.
-Now working exclusively on Linear, Brown has leased a winemaking space in Murrumbateman, where he has broadened the range in 2021 across eight varieties and with lots of small parcels, and with even more planned for the future.
+With an aim to play with as many alternate varieties as possible and reflect the great diversity of sites in and around the greater Canberra region, Brown’s relationships with grape growers throughout Canberra District, Tumbarumba, Hilltops and Gundagai is critical.
+He sources both classic and alternative varieties from his favourite vineyard parcels and makes the Linear wines in his recently converted helicopter hangar.
+The sense of connection to sites is a great driver for Brown, with winemaking very much in a classic mould, teasing out pure varietal expressions through the lens of the place.

 Nathan Brown came to winemaking via restaurants, with a 12-year career that included owning Canberra’s much-loved Pulp Kitchen.
 Selling up in 2017, Brown wanted to delve deeper into a love for wine that had only intensified over his hospitality career.
 “Alex McKay at Collector Wines took me on as a vintage hand for the 2017 vintage,” says Brown.
 “After this experience, I was completely hooked and stayed on at Collector Wines fulltime, working with a small team who cover everything from the winery to the vineyards and everything in between.”